 - Titanium Oxide – Used as pigment for paints (like ours), “it has UV resistant properties and is therefore used to act as a UV absorber.”4 This makes it great for the marine vinyl on your boat or the leather sofa in your south-facing window, but it is also the main ingredient in sunscreens, cosmetics, and skin care products.
 Like our paint, it is also used in salad dressings and cake icings to enhance color.

-- Quartz (SiO2) – Also known as silica, it is the most abundant mineral in the Earth's crust.
+- Quartz (SiO2) – Also known as silica, it is the most abundant mineral in the Earth’s crust.
 Quartz is an ingredient in the white pigment used in many of our Colors.
 The Material Safety Data Sheet (MSDS) assumes the Color will be sprayed, not sponged.
 Spraying silica creates a fine dust.
-Extended exposure to airborne silica causes progressive lung injury or silicosis.5 Long before the purchase of the formula behind Rub 'n Restore® (and the creation of the MSDS), CC and I were unaware of this and sprayed a lot of it during our Vinyl Lady days restoring aircraft, RV, and auto interiors.
-Thirty years later CC is in good health and attributes this to a diet free of processed food.
-Speaking of processed food, you may also be surprised that quartz is used as a drying agent and occasionally as a fining agent used to bind and filter impurities in alcohol and juices.6
+Extended exposure to airborne silica causes progressive lung injury or silicosis.5 But you can eat it!
+Quartz is used as a fining agent used to bind and filter impurities in alcohol and juices.6

 What can you do to minimize your exposure from the chemicals in Rub ‘n Restore®?

-2) Stick with a sponge for applying our products.
-If you need to spray a surface, try to do it outdoors or ventilate the area.
-If you're particularly sensitive, wear a respirator (though CC and I never did working inside RVs and found our stuff was much more benign than SEM SureCoat and other competing leather/vinyl restoration products).
+- Stick with a sponge for applying our products.
+If you need to spray a surface, do it outdoors or ventilate the area.
+If you’re particularly sensitive, wear a respirator.

 - memory foam mattresses (where you spend 6-8 hours every night)